 No refunds are issued for absences.
 In the event of absence, a student may attend a make up class.
 To arrange a make up class, please contact the studio by email, phone, or in person.
 In the event that a student will be absent for illness, emergency, or vacation, we strongly encourage you to contact Infinity Dance Studio and notify us of your child’s absence.

-There will be a one-way mirror in the waiting area for occasional parental observation of classes.
-Use of this tool will be at the discretion of the Director to maintain optimal focus for dancers.
+There will be a waiting area for occasional parental observation of classes.
+This will be at the discretion of the Director to maintain optimal focus for dancers.

 Arrive on Time

 Students should be ready for class and dressed in required attire and shoes no less than five minutes before class begins.
 Small children should be taken to the bathroom prior to class.
 In the interest of the child’s safety, students arriving more than 15 minutes into class will be asked to observe.

 Our staff does not guarantee supervision of a child picked up late from class.
 If you are running late, please contact the studio as soon as possible.
 This will ease the child’s nerves as well as allow us to make special arrangements as needed.